 # cat /sys/kernel/debug/vgaswitcheroo/switch 0:IGD:+: Pwr:0000:00:02.0 1:DIS: : Pwr:0000:01:00.0

 Run following command and note the id’s of both providers.
-You can also note the names of both providers (radeon and Intel in this case).
+You could also just note the names of both providers (radeon and Intel in this case).

 $ xrandr --listproviders Providers: number : 2 Provider 0: id: 0x79 cap: 0xb, Source Output, Sink Output, Sink Offload crtcs: 2 outputs: 4 associated providers: 0 name:Intel Provider 1: id: 0x53 cap: 0xf, Source Output, Sink Output, Source Offload, Sink Offload crtcs: 4 outputs: 0 associated providers: 0 name:radeon

-If you have only one provider, something is wrong.
+If it shows only one provider something is wrong.
 In ubuntu, I found if I boot with AMD graphics card disabled and try to enable it afterwards, above command sometimes did not list both providers.
-Therefore, make sure you don’t disable amd graphics card using some script during boot.
+Therefore, make sure you don’t disable amd graphics card using some scripts, or settings.
+Sometimes just not installing proper packages is the problem.
+If above command lists both provides then it is all good.

 Step 4: Enable prime/optimus dynamic switching.